tbennun/cudnn-training/README.md

-any further updates will be made in this branch  https://github.com/3DdeepAI/3DdeepAI/tree/3DdeepAI there I will completely refactor this sample (as I already did in my VS2017 project)

-A refactored version of the cudnn-training project.can be found here: https://github.com/3DdeepAI/3DdeepAI/tree/3DdeepAI
+any further updates will be made in this branch  https://github.com/3DdeepAI/3DdeepAI/tree/3DdeepAI A refactored version of the cudnn-training project.can be found here:https://github.com/3DdeepAI/3DdeepAI/tree/refactored_cudnn-training_sample

 NOTE:
 =====